Skip to main content

 • In-person, including to a co-renter

-Your landlord must follow the rules to enter your home
+The landlord must follow the rules to enter your home

-Your landlord or their agent is legally allowed to enter your home for an individual sales inspection, an open for inspection, or a valuation, or to take photos and videos for advertising.
+Your landlord or their agent is legally allowed to enter your home for an individual sales inspection, an open for inspection, a valuation, or to take photos and videos for advertising.
 However, there are rules they must follow.
 If they follow the rules, you must let them in.

 The notice of entry must: